IDEAS home Printed from https://ideas.repec.org/a/ecm/emetrp/v80y2012i2p783-819.html

 Abstract

-We study mixed hitting-time models, which specify durations as the first time a Levy process (a continuous-time process with stationary and independent increments) crosses a heterogeneous threshold.
-Such models of substantial interest because they can be reduced from optimal-stopping models with heterogeneous agents that do not naturally produce a mixed proportional hazards structure.
-We show how strategies for analyzing the identifiability of the mixed proportional hazards model can be adapted to prove identifiability of a hitting-time model with observed covariates and unobserved heterogeneity.
-We discuss inference from censored data and give examples of structural applications.
-We conclude by discussing the relative merits of both models as complementary frameworks for econometric duration analysis.
+We study a mixed hitting-time (MHT) model that specifies durations as the first time a Levy process - a continuous-time process with stationary and independent increments - crosses a heterogeneous threshold.
+Such models are of substantial interest because they can be reduced from optimal-stopping models with heterogeneous agents that do not naturally produce a mixed proportional hazards (MPH) structure.
+We show how strategies for analyzing the MPH model's identifiability can be adapted to prove identifiability of an MHT model with observed regressors and unobserved heterogeneity.
+We discuss inference from censored data and extensions to time-varying covariates and latent processes with more general time and dependency structures.
+We conclude by discussing the relative merits of the MHT and MPH models as complementary frameworks for econometric duration analysis.

 (This abstract was borrowed from another version of this item.)